 Today, storage containers come in many different styles, colors and materials.

-For instance, if you want to be able to visually see what toiletries you have, clear glass or plastic storage containers will be important.
-Or, maybe you only want to use natural materials (no plastic of any kind), in which case baskets or bins made of rattan, wood and jute should be on your list.
+For instance, if you want to be able to see what toiletries you have, clear glass or plastic storage containers are a great choice.
+Or, maybe you only want to use natural materials (no plastic of any kind), in which case baskets or bins made of rattan, wood, cotton, linen, and jute should be on your list.

 Tip: